 A fan’s guide – the club from early doors to today

 England’s most successful football club, Manchester United haven’t come near a league title since the departure of legendary manager Sir Alex Ferguson in 2013.
-Bowing out after picking up his 13th Premier League in 26 years, the Scot had transformed a club previously transformed by another Scot, Sir Matt Busby, in the 1960s.
+Bowing out after winnng the Premier League for the 13th time in 26 years, the Scot had transformed a club previously transformed by his compatriot, Sir Matt Busby, in the 1960s.

-Since then, United have picked up silverware – three domestic cups, the Europa League in 2017 – but Old Trafford has most notably witnessed protests and disappointment.
+Since then, United have picked up silverware – four domestic cups, the Europa League in 2017 – but Old Trafford has more notably witnessed protests, disappointment and downpours.
 The controversial ownership of the Glazers, saddling the world’s richest club with significant debt, first gave rise to breakaway, supporter-backed FC United of Manchester, then led to fiery demonstrations, one causing the postponement of a fixture with Liverpool in May 2021.

 A few days before, as if they weren’t unpopular enough, the proprietors had seen fit to make United founder members of the hare-brained and short-lived European Super League.
 Executive vice-chairman Ed Woodward, responsible for so much of the club’s global sponsorship, duly resigned.